From Voice to Text: How AI Is Changing the Way We Write

 Key Takeaways

-• Voice dictation is up to 3x faster than typing for most people
+• Voice dictation is up to 3x faster than typing for most people, with real-time AI editing closing the gap even further

-• Mobile keyboards like CleverType are integrating voice features with text editing capabilities
+• Mobile keyboards like CleverType are integrating multimodal voice features with text editing capabilities

 • Voice-to-text technology significantly helps users with disabilities and learning differences

-• Language models can maintain your personal writing style even when converting from speech
+• Advanced language models now maintain your personal writing style and can even adapt tone contextually

 Ever wonder how people manage to write those long emails while driving?
 Or maybe ur curious about how your friend sends perfect texts without typin a word?
 Voice-to-text technology is changin the way we communicate, and AI's makin it better every day.